zilkey/auto_tagger/README.md

 ## Running tests:

+You must be able to ssh into your box via localhost (remote login).
+To make this easier, add your own key to your own account:

+    cat ~/.ssh/id_rsa.pub >>~/.ssh/authorized_keys

-You must be able to ssh into your box via localhost (remote login) It will create all kinds of files, and run cap deploys locally
+It will create all kinds of files, and run cap deploys locally

 ## Acknowledgments